Accessibility in Social Media

 “Time is running out!
 Only 5 more days until our new event.
 Don’t wait - register at eventlink.com ⏳”

 Also, emojis can have different meanings depending on the context and the cultural background of the user.
-For example, this is called a folded hands emoji:🙏.
+For example, this is represented by the folded hands emoji: 🙏.
 It could be interpreted as someone praying, begging, or saying thank you, but “folded hands” does not convey those ideas.

 Knowing the description ensures a clear message and avoids confusion.
 Refer to the Unicode emoji chart or search on Emojipedia for a list of emojis and their names.
-This is also handy for ensuring that universal design principles are adhered to, so everyone can participate in the conversation regardless of their abilities.
+This helps ensure that universal design principles are followed.
+As a result, everyone can participate in the conversation, regardless of their abilities or limitations.

 Effective Hashtags

-Using hashtags can attract wider audiences to your social media channels.
-Effective marketing campaigns often include a few relevant hashtags in posts to reach new followers.
+Using hashtags can help attract a broader audience to your social media channels.
+Effective marketing campaigns often incorporate a few relevant hashtags in posts to expand their reach to new followers.
 Consider these tips to make hashtags accessible.
+Placing hashtags at the end of a post or in a separate line also improves overall readability for everyone, especially for users with cognitive or language processing needs.

 Good Examples